 If your business is already using Microsoft, then the simplest option for file-sharing is likely to be OneDrive.
 It’s integrated with Microsoft Exchange, 365 and Teams – making collaboration easy.

-Business plans start at £4.10 per month per user for a standalone OneDrive subscription.
+Business plans start at £3.80 (excluding VAT) per month per user for a standalone OneDrive subscription.
 This allows for file sharing and gives you 1TB of cloud storage.

-The Microsoft 365 Business Standard plan is more than twice as expensive as the basic option, but added features include desktop versions of Microsoft 365 apps, the ability to host webinars, attendee registration and reporting tools, and the ability to manage customer appointments.
+The Microsoft 365 Business Standard plan is almost twice as expensive as the basic option, but added features include desktop versions of Microsoft 365 apps, the ability to host webinars, attendee registration and reporting tools, and the ability to manage customer appointments.

 You can explore all three plans here.